ExpressionEngine/ExpressionEngine/changelogs/patch.md

 - Fixed a bug([\#140](https://github.com/ExpressionEngine/ExpressionEngine/issues/140)) where channel field pagination did not recognize fields using the new table structure.
 - Fixed a bug([\#164](https://github.com/ExpressionEngine/ExpressionEngine/issues/164)) where upload directories were not ordered alphabetically in the upload modal filter.
 - Fixed a bug([\#166](https://github.com/ExpressionEngine/ExpressionEngine/issues/166)) where creating a template group with a period in the name would show an error.
+- Fixed a bug where submitting a Channel Form containing a category menu would show an error if there were no category groups assigned to the channel.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists